shekeriev/suse-tu/virtual-machines/README.md

 **Hyper-V Default Switch missing**

 In general, it is difficult to recreate the default switch.
 Instead, we can create a basic NAT switch which will get us covered.
-The only drwaback is that it won't have any DHCP functionalities.
+The only drawback is that it won't have any DHCP functionalities.
 So, we should manually configure the network settings of our virtual machines.
 Thus, in addition to the switch, we can create a small virtual machine that will act as DHCP server.

 Should you want to create just the switch and take care of the rest by yourself (for example, manual setup of IP addresses on the virtual machines), check this link <https://zahariev.pro/files/hyper-v-nat-switch.html> and follow the instructions there.